You are here

 - Whether Applicant’s training and development plan, annual performance appraisal and/

 - Support of current department and target department; and

 - Priority will be given to degree programs.

-EIA will report annually to the Inuit Employment Steering Committee and Building Capacity Committee (BCC) about the program and its outcomes.
+HR will report annually to the Inuit Employment Steering Committee and Building Capacity Committee (BCC) about the program and its outcomes.

 Stage One: Exploration

-- Inuit employees wishing to be considered for Amaaqtaarniq must meet with the CPS, Sivumuaqatigiit, EIA and complete or update their Career Achievement Record.
+- Inuit employees wishing to be considered for Amaaqtaarniq must meet with the CPS, Sivumuaqatigiit, HR and complete or update their Career Achievement Record.
 The employee and CPS review the employee’s career goals, education, and experience; examine the list of GN hard to fill positions; and consider whether Amaaqtaarniq or other career development initiatives are suitable for them.

 - Inuit employees wishing to apply to Amaaqtaarniq must meet with their supervisor to discuss time frame, feasibility, and other considerations.

 - If an employee is eligible for the program, with help from the CPS they may seek a job shadowing opportunity to observe the duties, responsibilities, and working conditions of the position or career path they are interested in.